phanakata/ML_for_kirigami_design/README.md

 This package is still under developement.

-A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple_machine_learning.ipynb`
+A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple/simple_machine_learning.ipynb`
+A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/`

-More features (e.g., tensorFlow code) will be added soon.
+More features (e.g., search algorithm with tensorFlow code) will be added soon.